calebgrove/select-a-structure/README.md

 <dt><code>structurefield:</code></dt>
 <dd>The name of the structure field found on <code>structurepage</code>.</dd>

+<dt><code>optionid:</code></dt>
+<dd>The name of the field inside that structure field.
+It must contain unique values for each entry!
+It could be integers or hashes, or even your custom unique IDs—as long as they are unique!</dd>

 <dt><code>optionkey:</code></dt>
 <dd>The name of the field(s) <strong>inside</strong> the structure used for the options in the select field.
 May be a comma-separated list of fields, too.</dd>